 - On-going assistance and consultation as needed to help in implementation of the action plan

-The research and analysis are conducted by Dr. Ron Davis, Senior Vice President and Chief Economist with over 28 years' experience in financial analysis in the printing industry, and Tai McNaughton, Economist at PIA.
+The research and analysis are conducted by Dr. Ron Davis, Senior Vice President and Chief Economist with over 28 years' experience in financial analysis in the printing industry, and Tai McNaughton, Senior Economist at PIA.

 To participate in an assessment, companies need only complete a confidential questionnaire on their current financials.
 The assessment report is delivered within three weeks.
 According to Dr. Davis, "This new Financial Performance Assessment is a quick, affordable, and useful way for printers to promptly determine their strengths and weaknesses and get a template for improved performance."
 Davis further states that "the average difference between a profit leading printer and non-profit leading printers is around 10 percent of sales or $100,000 per million dollars in annual sales.
 The Financial Performance Assessment can help printers bridge this gap and pay for itself many times over."